HigorMonteiro/Scrapy-Scrapyrt/README.md

 # Scrapy and Scrapyrt

-how to create your own API from (almost) any website
+How to create your own API from (almost) any website.

 ## Getting Started
 ```